MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/metric-expression-prompts.md

 |               | expression | Reuse the [JSON Data API view filter's format](./../../filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-view-filters/filter-report-and-cube-instances-using-view-filters.md).
 This field appears when the prompt's expression is supported by the prompt. |
 |               | xml        | The xml that represents the prompt's expression.
 This field appears when the prompt's expression is not supported.                                                                                                                                                                           |

-## Get the Metric Expression Prompt's Available Answer
+## Get the metric expression prompt's available answer

 Use the following REST API endpoint to get a metric expression prompt's available answer: